How To Choose A Dog Jacket

 A properly fitted dog jacket should cover her neck and belly if it is a full-coverage style (make an allowance for a male dog).
 The fit should be snug but not tight, and the jacket should reach to the base of her tail.
 An easy-on, easy-off design is best—avoid a tight jacket you must pull over her head, or any design that is a struggle to get on.
 When she is wearing her jacket your dog should enjoy freedom of movement at the armpits and around the neck, and be able to move freely.

 Your dog will undoubtedly look fetching to you in whatever jacket you choose, but the only thing she’ll notice is whether she’s comfy and cozy.
 So what’s the best material for dog coats?
 Wool may be warm, but it’s also itchy.
 Above all, it can be difficult to wash; a poly blend is a better choice.
 If you live in a snowy or wet-weather region, choose a water-resistant or waterproof dog jacket.
 And a fleece lining sweetens the deal: it’s warm and comforting.

 No dog jacket or coat should have parts she can chew off and swallow.
 Look for zipper-less designs free of hooks, buttons, or tags.

 Let your dog wear the jacket inside at first to get used to it.
-If she hates it, all bets are off: try a new jacket.
-Once you settle on one that seems to work, monitor for any spots on her body that suggest the jacket is rubbing her the wrong way—literally.
+If the dog hates it, all bets are off: try a new jacket.
+Once you settle on one that seems to work, monitor for any spots on the body that suggest the jacket is rubbing the wrong way—literally.
 You’ll need to start over with a different dog jacket if you find any.